oiraqi/paradigms/P2-Integration/README.md

 These methods provide a natural mapping to CRUD operations.
 So, RESTful web services are naturally suitable for data-oriented use cases, but can also be adapted for service-oriented use cases.

 As opposed to XML/SOAP, RESTful web services don't specify a service definition language.
-However, some popular languages have emerged as defacto standards: [RAML](https://raml.org/) (YAML-based), [OAS - OpenAPI Specification](https://www.openapis.org/)
+However, some popular languages have emerged as de-facto standards: [RAML](https://raml.org/) (YAML-based), [OAS - OpenAPI Specification](https://www.openapis.org/)

 - [Case Study: REST/OpenAPI Calculator Web Service](https://github.com/oiraqi/paradigms/tree/main/P2-Integration/case-studies/rs-calculator)
 - [Another example from Spring guides](https://spring.io/guides/gs/rest-service/)